sonic-net/DASH/documentation/dataplane/design/dash-routing-guidelines.md

 Customer wants to be able to communicate with 10.1.3.5 (via the route table), but **does not** want to intercept any traffic ✔️

 - 10.1.0.0/16 -> VNET A (use mappings)

+## Counters

+This section briefly introduces the **counters**.
+A more in depth description will be found in a document dedicated to this topic.

+> [!NOTE] When and how metering is done depends on the way routing is done that is
+> statically or via mapping,

+The following applies:

+- We need a Counter on both the Route and the Mapping.
+- The idea is to treat private endpoints as customer addresses (CA).
+- We are only evaluating private links mappings not using explicit routes.
+- Private endpoints mappings take precedence over everything.
+- If the VMs in a peer VNET have meters, they are going to be used because they are attached to the ultimate destination.
+- Because the mapping of the (metering) object is at VNET level, not at VNIC level, the metering object means different things depending where the source came from.

+The question is do you need to specify for each ENI every possible destination for correct application of the metering (counters)?
+The answer is because VNET is global (there is no VNET for each ENI), those counters will be global.
+Otherwise, we have to copy the entire VNET object for each ENI that would be impossible.
+But you can get the counters meaning from the VNET context.

+Different ENI in peered VNET need to have context on the ENI counter for every other NIC.
+Mapping and Peered VNET and statically isolate each value (right now we rely on the fact that the mappings are not hit by different ENIs).
+At time of programming of ENI, we now we have to know..?

 ## References

 - [What is Azure Virtual Network?](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-networks-overview)